The Bankrate promise

 The Citi Custom Cash Card is a general cash back card, but it earns up to 5 percent cash back on select categories, which includes airlines, hotel and cruise purchases.
 You automatically earn the 5 percent in your top spending category each quarter, so if travel happens to be your top category, then it rivals the earning potential of other travel rewards cards.
 It also offers 0 percent APR on purchases and balance transfers for 15 months (then 19.24 percent to 29.24 percent variable) and has no annual fee.

 Currently, the Citi ThankYou points vary in value, depending on how you redeem them.
-Each point is worth 1 cent each, but if you pool your points with other eligible Citi cards, you may be able to boost the value to 1.9 cents each through certain high-value Citi transfer partners.
+Basic points are worth 1.0 cents each, but if you pool your points with other eligible Citi travel cards, you may be able to boost the value to 1.6 cents each through high-value Citi transfer partners.

 Bank of America® Customized Cash Rewards credit card: Best for lengthy zero-interest time period